 Technical Advisory Committee (TAC) is a regional group of stakeholders, comprised of public works directors, planning directors, transit operators, as well as representatives from the port, bridges, airport, and railroads in the Greater New Orleans area.
 Other participating agencies include the U.S. Department of Housing and Urban Development, Federal Highway Administration, National Safety Council, and Federal Transit Administration.
 The RPC has also chosen to incorporate representatives of five select non-profit organizations with a transportation interest into the TAC to provide input into the decision-making process.
-The TAC meets on a quarterly basis to review proposed amendments to the Metropolitan Transportation Plan (MTP) and/or Transportation Improvement Program (TIP), to discuss projects of regional significance, and to share best-practices with area parishes.
+The TAC meets on a quarterly basis to review proposed amendments to the Metropolitan Transportation Plan (MTP) and/or Transportation Improvement Program (TIP), to advise RPC staff on transportation and land use issues, to discuss projects of regional significance, and to share best-practices with area parishes.